microsoft/aici/README.md

 For instance in WSL / Ubuntu using `apt`:

-    sudo apt-get install -y --no-install-recommends build-essential cmake ccache pkg-config libssl-dev libclang-dev clang llvm-dev git-lfs
+    sudo apt-get install --assume-yes --no-install-recommends \
+        build-essential cmake ccache pkg-config libssl-dev libclang-dev clang llvm-dev git-lfs

 or using Homebrew on macOS:

     brew install git cmake ccache

-Then install **Rust, Rustup and Cargo** following the instructions provided [here](https://doc.rust-lang.org/cargo/getting-started/installation.html) and [here](https://www.rust-lang.org/learn/get-started).
+Then install **Rust, Rustup and Cargo**, following the instructions provided [here](https://doc.rust-lang.org/cargo/getting-started/installation.html) and [here](https://www.rust-lang.org/learn/get-started):

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

 After installation, verify that the `rustup --version` command is accessible by running it from the terminal.
 If the command isn't recognized, try opening a new terminal session.

-Next install wasm32-wasi component:
+Next install wasm32-wasi Rust component:

     rustup target add wasm32-wasi

-If you already had Rust installed, or are getting complaints from cargo about outdated versions, run:
+If you already had Rust installed, or are getting complaints from Cargo about outdated versions, run:

     rustup update

-Finally, if you plan working with **Python** controllers and scripts, install these packages:
+Last, to work with **Python** controllers and scripts (like this tutorial), run this command to install the required packages:

     pip install pytest pytest-forked ujson posix_ipc numpy requests